MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

 ---
-title: Quickstart - Configure Terraform in Azure Cloud Shell using Azure CLI
+title: Quickstart - Getting started with Terraform on Azure (Cloud Shell)
 description: In this quickstart, you learn how to install and configure Terraform to create Azure resources.
 keywords: azure devops terraform install configure ms.topic: quickstart